#iGiveCatholic raises awareness, gives opportunity to give thanks, give back

 “What a wonderful opportunity for our Catholic community to be faithful stewards of the gifts God has given us by using the #iGiveCatholic Giving Day platform to support the Diocese of Fort Worth,” he said.
 “Every donation makes a difference and has a positive impact on our organizations and the Catholic Church as a whole.”

-Entities interested in participating should contact Collins at 817-945-9443 or wcollins@advancementfoundation.org.
+Entities interested in participating should contact Collins at 817-945-9443 or [email protected].

 FORT WORTH — Faithful in North Texas will soon be able to tap into a convenient, community-driven way of giving financial support to local Catholic parishes, nonprofits, and schools.